 - We asked readers: ‘iPhone or Android, and why?’
 They had a lot to say.

 Your readers probably have questions about your business or your personality.
 If some of them ask similar questions, that’s a good sign.
-You should write a detailed answer and let it satisfy their curiosity.
+Write a detailed answer and let it satisfy their curiosity.

 Examples: